Menu

 Chile is rare in that it is marketed as a destination for both trekking and walking holidays.
 There are true multi-day treks in Torres del Paine, Parque Tantauco and elsewhere in Patagonia, and countless day hikes across the entirety of the country.
 Most of these day hikes can be done solo, while in the more popular tourism regions such as Atacama and the Lakes District you can book onto guided hiking tours.

 Finally, lots of companies run walking holidays to Chile.
 These tours are typically run as “multi-centre” tours.
 You’ll visit several different locations and do guided day hikes and walks at each place, with off days and other activities programmed into the itinerary.
-Organised self-guided walking holidays aren’t common in Chile.
+Organised self-guided walking holidays in Chile aren’t as common as they are in Europe.

 Your questions, our expert answers